developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/samples/index.md

 ---
 ## Overview

-Sample apps are intended to demonstrate the basic functionality of common Enterprise Browser APIs and provide a basic understanding of how to integrate API code into an HTML page.
-Apps are fully functional only when launched using Enterprise Browser.
+Sample apps are intended to demonstrate basic functionality of common Enterprise Browser APIs and show how to integrate API code into an HTML page.
+Apps are fully functional only when launched using Enterprise Browser, but their layouts can be viewed from the desktop.

-This section requires a basic understanding of the workings of Enterprise Browser and its APIs and `Config.xml` runtime configuration file.
-For help editing this file, see the [Config Editor Utility guide](../ConfigEditor).
+Use of the sample apps requires a basic understanding of Enterprise Browser and its `Config.xml` runtime configuration file.
+See the [Config Editor Utility guide](../ConfigEditor) for more information.
+To learn EB basics, see the [About page](../about).

-**Related Guides**

-* **[API Usage Guide](../apioverview) -** specifics of working with APIs
-* **[API Compatibility Matrix](../../guide/compatibility) -** which APIs work with which platforms
-* **[Config.xml Reference](../configreference) -** how to control an EB app's runtime settings
-* **[Migration Guides](../) -** moving to EB from Pocket Browser or RhoElements
-* **[Config Editor Utility guide](../ConfigEditor) -** an easy way to update config files
+Also see the [EB Feature Demo](../featuredemo) app.

+**Notes**:

+- The Adaptive Printer Driver (APD) is supported on Android and Windows Mobile/CE devices.
+- Printing an image requires a file called `image.png` to be located on the device.
+- Printing images on a Windows Mobile/CE device requires the sample code to be modified.
+- The `ebapi-modules.js` file is required for Enterprise Browser 1.x APIs to function on Android and Windows Mobile/CE devices.
+- The `elements.js` file is required for Pocket Browser and RhoElements APIs to function on Android devices.
+- See the [Accessing the Code section](#accessingthecode) (below) for more information about placement of API module files.
+- APIs for EB 1.x are sometimes referred to as "Common" APIs.

 -----

 ## Using Sample Apps
 Tapping on a sample app (from a desktop browser) using one of the links below will display the app's layout and controls but its API will be inoperative. **To see how the API works, it must be opened from within Enterprise Browser**.
 This can be done either by using EB to navigate to the page's URL, or setting the URL as EB's start page (through the &lt;StartPage> parameter in the `Config.xml` file).
 The latter process is explained below.